rohantennety/ORBIT/README.md

 **NEWS**
+* 🎉 BrLP has been awarded the runner-up position for the Media Best Paper Award at MICCAI 2025!
 * 🎉 Our [extension paper](https://arxiv.org/pdf/2502.08560) has been accepted for publication in Medical Image Analysis (*IF=11.8*)
 * 🎉 A [new paper](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/13406/1340621/A-technical-assessment-of-latent-diffusion-for-Alzheimers-disease-progression/10.1117/12.3047135.short) from Vanderbilt University has replicated our results on the [BLSA](https://www.blsa.nih.gov/) dataset!
 * 🆕 The [short guide on using the BrLP CLI](https://lemuelpuglisi.github.io/blog/2024/brlp/) is out!